, ,

 Supply chain management analyses the flow of goods and services along a chain of suppliers, with the aim of minimising waste and maximising value to the customer.

-Some businesses may have dedicated supply chain managers looking at the process, while other (perhaps smaller) businesses will need to consider the function among other roles.
+Some businesses may have dedicated supply chain managers looking at the process, while smaller businesses may combine the function among other roles.

 Today’s supply chains are often driven by just-in-time (or lean) processes, in which goods and services are made (and shipped) only when there’s customer demand.